IBM/FfDL/README.md

 To install FfDL to any proper Kubernetes cluster, make sure `kubectl` points to the right namespace, then deploy the platform services:
 > Note: For PUBLIC_IP, put down one of your Cluster Public IP that can access your Cluster's NodePorts.
+For IBM Cloud, you can get your Public IP with `bx cs workers <cluster_name>`.

 ``` shell
 export VM_TYPE=none